 James Cameron’s Titanic is one of the most memorable cinematic experiences.
 The star-crossed lovers, played by Kate Winslet and Leonardo DiCaprio, and the doomed fate of the Titanic have been brought to life vividly and thrillingly.

 At over 180 minutes, Titanic is a romance movie that tests the audience’s patience.
 Still, the last half is a masterful exercise in tension and pure terror as the ship loses power and eventually splits in half, sending hundreds of passengers into icy waters.
 Check out our Titanic review for more on this flick, or find out why Titanic is secretly a time travel movie.

 Paul Newman stars as an architect who returns from a holiday to find a building he designed nearly finished, but after a fire occurs, Newman’s Roberts and a group of others must find a way to safety.
 It’s a simple premise that goes far, combining the fear of heights with the fear of fire to create the ultimate mix of terror.

 Finally, we’ve got Independence Day, the perfect disaster movie for all ages.
 You’ve got Will Smith fighting aliens, Bill Pullman as the president of the United States and Randy Quaid playing… Randy Quaid.
-Did we already mention aliens?
+Did we already mention it’s an alien movie?

 It has epic imagery, thrilling action and funny one-liners, making it a top-tier disaster film.
 It doesn’t get much more epic than this as director Roland Emmerich’s scope here is huge, and while it might be a little on the nose with the patriotism, it’s rather magnificent.

 For close to two thirds, War of the Worlds is effectively a perfect disaster movie, with Steven Spielberg working absolute magic.
 From the initial emergence of the tripods to the escape out of the city, to the boat sequence and the train on fire, this is disaster movie methadone.